airalab/robonomics-wiki/docs/freertos-mqtt.md

-Connect an Amazon FreeRTOS device to Robonomics by MQTT
+Connect an Amazon FreeRTOS Device to Robonomics by MQTT
 =======================================================

-Here we demonstrate how a microcontroller running [Amazon Web Services FreeRTOS](https://aws.amazon.com/freertos/) may connect to Robonomics Network by MQTT.
+Here's the demonstration of how a microcontroller running [Amazon Web Services FreeRTOS](https://aws.amazon.com/freertos/) may be connected to Robonomics Network via MQTT.
-Please check [http://github.com/khssnv/freertos_mqtt_robonomics_example](http://github.com/khssnv/freertos_mqtt_robonomics_example) for all project sources.
+Please check [this repository](http://github.com/khssnv/freertos_mqtt_robonomics_example) for the project source code.
 We use [ESP32 DevKitC](https://devices.amazonaws.com/detail/a3G0L00000AANtjUAH/ESP32-WROOM-32-DevKitC/) with FreeRTOS distribution and MQTT implementation provided by [Espressif IoT Development Framework](https://github.com/espressif/esp-idf) while Espressif is a vendor of the microcontroller used.
-Also there is a [PMS-3003]() sensor for demonstration purposes.
+Also there is a [PMS-3003](http://www.plantower.com/en/content/?107.html) sensor for demonstration purposes.
 Sensor measures presence of particulated matter in the air and one may use it to estimate air quality.
 Air quality is not a topic of the article, you may find more about it at WHO's website: [Ambient (outdoor) air pollution](https://www.who.int/news-room/fact-sheets/detail/ambient-(outdoor)-air-quality-and-health).
-A goal of the system is to publish sensor measurements in Airalab's Robonomics network.
+A goal of the system is to publish sensor measurements to Airalab's Robonomics network.

 Hardware setup
 --------------